Not all of the accused witches of the Salem Witch Trials actually lived in Salem.

-Rebecca Dike: her maiden name was Dolliver and she married a man named Richard Dike who held a large amount of land in Gloucester.
+Rebecca Dike’s maiden name was Dolliver and she married a man named Richard Dike who held a large amount of land in Gloucester.
 Rebecca was neighbors with the in-laws of the Stevens family, the Eveleths, and had many problems with them.

-Abigail Rowe: the 15-year-old daughter of Hugh and Mary Prince Rowe of Little Good Harbor.
+Abigail Rowe was the 15-year-old daughter of Hugh and Mary Prince Rowe of Little Good Harbor.
 The family had a large amount of land in the Little Good Harbor area.
 Abigail’s mother and her grandmother, Margaret Prince, were also accused.

-Mary Prince Rowe: the mother of Abigail Rowe and daughter of Margaret Prince.
+Mary Prince Rowe was the mother of Abigail Rowe and daughter of Margaret Prince.
 She was held at a jail in Ipswich, along with Elizabeth Dicer and Joan Penney.
 Their names appear on an undated petition asking to be released on bail until their trial.

-Margaret Prince: the grandmother of Abigail Rowe and mother of Mary Prince Rowe.
+Margaret Prince was the grandmother of Abigail Rowe and mother of Mary Prince Rowe.
 She was known for being troublesome and having a sharp tongue.

-Rachel Vinson: the widow of William Vinson who’s first wife had also been accused of witchcraft along with Ruth Dutch.
+Rachel Vinson was the widow of William Vinson who’s first wife had also been accused of witchcraft along with Ruth Dutch.

-Phoebe Day: her maiden name was Wildes and she was related to Sarah Wildes, of Topsfield, who was hanged for witchcraft on July 19, 1692 in Salem.
+Phoebe Day, whose maiden name was Wildes, was related to fellow accused witch Sarah Wildes, of Topsfield, who was hanged for witchcraft on July 19, 1692 in Salem.

-Elizabeth Dicer: a local woman who had been fined thirteen times in the past for calling Mary English’s mother a “black-mouthed witch and a thief.”
+Elizabeth Dicer was a local woman who had been fined thirteen times in the past for calling Mary English’s mother a “black-mouthed witch and a thief.”

-Joan Penney: a local woman who had numerous squabbles with neighbors over land and had also been brought to court a number of times for such crimes as wearing a silk scarf and “breach of sabbath” after she carried bushels of corn on her way to church.
+Joan Penney was a local woman who had numerous squabbles with neighbors over land and had also been brought to court a number of times for such crimes as wearing a silk scarf and “breach of sabbath” after she carried bushels of corn on her way to church.